-Each year, the Social Security trustees publish a report showing the estimated financial status of the system over the next 75 years.
-The Social Security system comprises separate programs for Old-Age and Survivors Insurance (OASI) benefits and for Disability Insurance (DI) benefits, and the trustees' annual report includes results for each separately and for both combined.
-According to the 2020 Trustees Report, current trust fund balances plus projected income for both the OASI and DI programs individually and, hence, for the combined program, will fall short of projected expenses over the 75-year valuation period, using the trustees' intermediate assumptions.
-(See the Academy's issue brief An Actuarial Perspective on the 2020 Social Security Trustees Report, May 2020.)
-The OASI Trust Fund accounts for more than 97% of this long-term deficit.
-This monograph focuses on the benefits paid from the OASI Trust Fund, which includes all benefits except those paid to disabled workers and their dependents.
-The OASI Trust Fund reserves are currently projected to be drawn down to zero in 2034; from that point, income from the OASI portion of the Social Security payroll tax and other sources will be sufficient to pay 76% of scheduled OASI benefits, declining to 71% by 2094, the last year of the valuation period.
-Remedying this actuarial imbalance will require increasing the combined employer and employee OASI payroll tax, reducing promised benefits, or some combination of tax increases and benefit reductions.
+Each year, the Social Security trustees publish a report showing the estimated financial status of the program over the next 75 years.
+Social Security comprises separate programs for Old Age and Survivors Insurance (OASI) benefits and for Disability Insurance (DI) benefits, and the trustees' annual report includes results for each separately and for both combined.
+According to the 2023 Trustees Report, the current trust fund balance plus projected income for the combined OASDI program will fall short of projected expenses over the 75-year valuation period, using the trustees' intermediate assumptions.
+(See the Academy's issue brief An Actuarial Perspective on the 2023 Social Security Trustees Report.)

+The OASI Trust Fund accounts for the entire long-term deficit, as the DI Trust Fund is projected to remain solvent through the valuation period.
+This monograph focuses on the benefits payable from the OASI Trust Fund, which includes all benefits except those paid to disabled workers and their dependents.

+The OASI Trust Fund reserves are currently projected to be drawn down to zero in 2033; from that point, income from the OASI portion of the Social Security payroll tax and other sources will be sufficient to pay 77% of scheduled OASI benefits, declining to 71% by 2097, the last year of the valuation period.
+Remedying this actuarial imbalance may require increasing the combined employer and employee OASI payroll tax, reducing promised benefits, or some combination of tax increases and benefit reductions.